aderbalfarias/AderbalFarias/README.md

 ### Welcome to my GitHub 👋

- - 📊 Software Engineer
+ - 🔭 Software Engineer | Full Stack Developer
- - 📚 Currently studying Azure and Cloud Architecture
+ - 📚 I am currently learning Azure and Cloud Architecture
  - 🌍 I really enjoy coding and learning
  - 💬 "We become what we think about"